01 January 2021

-William Murray explores the history of Lennel Medieval Kirk, which has recently been studied by members of the Coldstream History Society.
-For history, heritage and archaeology news, opinion and features, sign up for our free e-newsletter.
+William Murray explores the history of Lennel Medieval Kirk, whose history has been explored by members of the Coldstream History Society.

-It is unclear when exactly a church was erected in what is now the village of Lennel.
+It is unclear when exactly a church was erected in what is now the village of Lennel in the Scottish Borders.
 The manor of Lennel, which included the church, was in existence during the reign of Edgar, King of Scots and was probably sited to the North of the Kirk.
 Edgar, or to give him his Gaelic name Eagar mac Mhaoil Chaluim, sat on the throne from 1074 to 1107 and was the fourth son of Malcolm the Third.

 By the year 1120 there was a parish and church of Lennel and was mentioned in several clerical documents and Charters of that time under the various names of ‘Lienhale ‘, ‘Leyonall’ ,’Leinhall’ or ‘Laynell’.
 The Anglo Saxon ‘Lyn’ and ‘Len’ signifies a pool or bend in a river and ‘Hal’ means large house.
 It appears that half of the church was granted to Coldstream Priory in or around 1166 by Cospatrick, Earl of March, and shortly after his death the other half was passed over to the Priory by his successor Waldeve.